MichalPt/astro-mamagroup-web/README.md

 ---

-**For more detailed information abou the website including tutorials and "How to ..." please visit the [wiki page](https://github.com/MichalPt/astro-mamagroup-web/wiki) of this GitHub project.**
+**For more detailed information about the website including tutorials and "How to ..." please visit the [wiki page](https://github.com/MichalPt/astro-mamagroup-web/wiki) of this GitHub project.**